SHERPA - Shape Recognition, Processing and Analysis

 SHERPA is a software tool developed by Michael Kloster implementing a highly customizable image processing workflow for the identification and quantification of object outlines.
 SHERPA was mainly developed for the analysis of bright field microscopic images of diatom valves but might be useful for other applications as well.

-SHERPA is provided for free but without any guarantees, please read the below disclaimer before downloading.
+SHERPA is provided for your use for free but without any guarantees, please read the below disclaimer before downloading.

 THE SOFTWARE AVAILABLE HERE IS PROVIDED ''AS IS'' AND ANY EXPRESSED OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL AWI OR ITS STAFF BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT INCLUDING NEGLIGENCE OR OTHERWISE ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.